Resilience, Determination, Drive, Dream, Passion, Dedication.

 THE MARKET

-We are proud to offer, for the seventh year, the Canadian Film Market which runs during the festival, and includes Industry Development events, quality networking, pitches and more!
+We are proud to offer, for the eight year, the Canadian Film Market which runs during the festival, and includes Industry Development events, quality networking, pitches and more!
 50 countries have participated.

 OUR CITY